doctest/doctest/doc/markdown/roadmap.md

 ### For 1.2:

 - Value-Parameterized test cases - https://github.com/onqtam/doctest/issues/38
+- decorators for test cases - like in boost test
+    - description
+    - disabled
+    - shouldFail
+    - mayFail
+    - alternative mechanism to tags
+    - time constraints?
+    - run X times (should also multiply with the global test run times)
+    - !!! and think about how these will be accessed and filtered from the command line
 - crash handling: signals on UNIX platforms or structured exceptions on Windows (should also have DOCTEST_CONFIG_NO_SIGNAL_CATCHING) - look at [Using a Separate Signal Stack](https://www.gnu.org/software/libc/manual/html_node/Signal-Stack.html) - and what is a core dump?
 - runtime performance
     - lazily stringify expressions - only when needed